Youngestdev/abdul.codes/content/posts/linked_lists.md

 ### 2. Doubly Linked List

-In simple words, this linked list is linked at both end.
+In simple words, this linked list node is linked at both end.
 A doubly linked list node points to the previous node and the next node.

 Here is a graphical representation: